 Since I recently started taking an interest in my Net worth, I figured I might as well add it as a metric worth tracking.
 So there’s 3 different “slides”.
 The first one depicts my crowdlending portfolio, the second one depicts my Total Balance (my FIRE pot) and the last one depicts my Net worth.
 Take it for a spin!
 (Protip: You can fullscreen it, if you click the little 3 dots in the upper right corner, and then hit the screen icon).
-EDIT: Infogram removed due to deprication (I can only have 10 live infograms, so the oldest ones is going to be replaced by static images.
+EDIT: Infogram removed due to deprecation (I can only have 10 live infograms, so the oldest ones are going to be replaced by static images).

 Since this is the free version, there are a few limitations (isn’t there always?), and I will thus still be including my “Classic Chart” of my portfolio growth for future tracking purposes 😉 It pales a little next to the Infogram, but such is life! 😛 (please note that this update is a “special edition”, only to present the Infograms.
 In the future, you can always see the LIVE INFOGRAM charts on The Portfolio page.
 Future monthly updates will only contain static images of the infogram – this is for ease of management and future tracking abilities 😉 )

 Last month I also started tracking my blog statistics.
 I’m not quite sure if I want to continue doing this, as it’s unclear whether this is providing any sort of value (both to myself and you, dear readers).
 But here goes anyway 😉